hz-tyfoon/ultimate-addons-for-gutenberg/README.md

 ### x.x.x ###
 * Fix: Container - Resolved an issue wherein the left and right margin of inner container would not work as intended.
+* Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.
+* Fix: Global - Resolved an issue in which non-FSE themes running on PHP 8.1 would encounter PHP issues regarding the `preg_match` and `strlen` functions.
 * Fix: Global - Resolved an issue wherein a PHP error could occur in the Widget Editor.
 * Fix: Forms - Resolved an issue wherein the country-code background color would not match in the editor and the front-end.
 * Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.
+* Fix: Marketing Button - Resolved an issue in which the default border-radius would not match in the editor and the front-end.
 * Fix: Testimonial - Resolved an issue wherein the gradient background  styles would not work as intended.
+* Fix: Forms - Resolved an issue wherein the Forms block would not work inside Containers in Astra's Custom Layout.
 * Fix: Global - Removed the Block Editor Spacing setting for FSE themes.
+* Fix: Image - Resolved an issue in which masked images would get cut-off when the zoom-in hover effect was used.

 ### 2.7.9 - WEDNESDAY, 13th SEPTEMBER 2023 ###
 * Improvement: Info Box - Changed the Info Box icon position dropdown to a multi-control.